timmyke/ksp/README.md

-# ksp
+# KSP
-JS rock, scissor, paper game
+Extremely simple rock, scissor, paper game.

+The codes are located in index.html for simplicity.